BroadbandForum/obudpst/README.md

 reach a 1 Gbps sending rate, it was necessary to set the CPU affinity of udpst to avoid CPU 0 (the CPU handling network interrupts when *irqbalance* is not used).
 Additionally, and especially when using a 32-bit Raspbian, both the `-T` and `-j` options were also needed.
-Although these last two options were not a hard requirement with a 64-bit Raspbian and 64-bit udpst, they are still recommended for any device in this general category.
-The command to utilize these recommendations is:
+And these options are recommended for any device in this general category.
+The command to utilize these recommendations
+is:
 ```
 $ taskset -c 1-3 udpst -u -T -j <server>
 ```